Skip to content

 Example:

-This allows operation between 5-10% SOC with an added undercharge_cost penalty when discharging below min_charge_percentage.
+This allows operation between 5-10% SOC with an added undercharge cost penalty when discharging below min_charge_percentage.

 Key insight

+The undercharge percentage is the hard limit - the battery cannot discharge below this level.
 The min_charge_percentage is the soft limit - HAEO prefers to stay above it but will discharge into the 5-10% range when economically justified.

-Overcharge Configuration¶
+Overcharge Configuration

 Configure an extended high SOC range with economic penalties to model battery behavior above normal operating limits.
 This section is optional and can be used independently of undercharge configuration.

-Overcharge Percentage¶
+Overcharge Percentage

 Define the hard maximum SOC limit (absolute ceiling).
 This is the upper bound of the battery's operating range.